apache/accumulo-website/pages/how-to-contribute.md

 1. Do work and commit to your branch.
 You can reference [this link][messages] for a guide on to write good commit log messages in git.
 1. Ensure you works satisfies the guidelines laid out in the `CONTRIBUTING.md` file.
 1. If needed, squash to the minimum number of commits.
-For help on squashing commits, see this tutorial or StackOverflow answer.
+For help on squashing commits, see this [tutorial][squash-tutorial] or [StackOverflow answer][squash-stack].
 1. [Push] your branch to your fork.
 ```
     git push origin accumulo-4321